Stochastic Gradient Descent Meets Distribution Regression: The Distribution Regression Problem

 \subsection{Solving DR With Two-Stage Sampling SGD}

-Remember we do not directly have access to he first stage data $D$ but by means of the tool of kernel mean embeddings we are able to use the second stage data $\hat D$ for our algorithm.
+Remember we do not directly have access to the first stage data $D$ but by means of the tool of kernel mean embeddings we are able to use the second stage data $\hat D$ for our algorithm.
 Our aim is to perform a variant of stochastic gradient descent.
-To this end, let $i_t=i(t)$ denote a map defining the strategy with which the data are selected at each iteration $t$.
+To this end, let $i_\cdot=i(\cdot)$ denote a map defining the strategy with which the data are selected at each iteration $t=0,...,T$.
 The most common approach, which we follow here, is sampling each point uniformly at random with replacement.
 We additionally consider \emph{mini-batching}, where a batch of size $b \in \{1,...,n\}$ of data points at each iteration is selected.
-Starting with $ \hat h_{0} \in \cH_K$, our SGD recursion is given by
+Formally, the $j_1, ..., j_{bT}$ are iid random variables, distributed according to the uniform distribution on $\{1, ..., n\}$.